-This section describes in broad terms the main contributions of United Nations agencies, mainly at the output level, in each area identified in the PFSD document, including the COVID-19 response.
-A part of the narrative provided in this section was constructed based on the annual reporting that was available and the input that United Nations agencies provided for this evaluation.
+This section describes in broad terms the main contributions of UN agencies mainly at the output level in each area identified in the PFSD document, including the COVID-19 response.
+A part of the narrative provided in this section was constructed based on the annual reporting that was available and the input that UN agencies provided for this evaluation.
 More information is available from the PFSD annual reports.

-1. Governance, human rights and gender equality
+1) Governance, human rights and gender equality

-Despite the challenging political situation and the COVID-19 crisis, the United Nations system supported the most vulnerable to demand and benefit from democratic, transparent and accountable governance, gender-sensitive, human rights- and evidence-based public policies, equitable services and efficient, effective and responsive public institutions.
+Despite the challenging political situation and the COVID-19 crisis, the UN system supported the most vulnerable to demand and benefit from democratic, transparent and accountable governance, gender-sensitive, human rights- and evidence-based public policies, equitable services, and efficient, effective and responsive public institutions.

-Democratic governance was promoted by enabling citizens to participate more effectively in decision-making processes.
-The assistance provided in 2018 to the Centre for Continuous Electoral Training in the delivery of an inclusive, human-centred and gender-sensitive civic education programme contributed to this result.
-The programme reached over 340,000 direct and 1,700,000 indirect beneficiaries, including young people, older persons, women from vulnerable groups, PwDs, ethno-linguistic minorities and citizens from the diaspora, contributing to the inclusiveness of the electoral process.
+Democratic governance was promoted by enabling citizens to participate more effectively in decisionmaking processes.
+The assistance provided in 2018 to the Centre for Continuous Electoral Training (CICDE) in the delivery of an inclusive, human-centred and gender-sensitive civic education programme contributed to this result.
+The programme reached over 340,000 direct and 1,700,000 indirect beneficiaries, including young people, older persons, women from vulnerable groups, people with disabilities, ethnolinguistic minorities and citizens from the diaspora, contributing to the inclusiveness of the electoral process.
 Local elections were supported in 2019 through innovative tools, modernized IT systems, improved legislation and electoral education activities.
-To facilitate the monitoring of political party financing, a dedicated module developed with United Nations support was integrated into the information system of the Central Electoral Commission.
-In addition, in order to ensure the inclusiveness of electoral processes for PwDs, an accessibility survey was carried out at more than 650 polling stations throughout the country.
+To facilitate the monitoring of political party financing, a dedicated module developed with the UN support, was integrated into the information system of the Central Electoral Commission.
+Also, in order to ensure the inclusiveness of electoral processes for people with disabilities, an accessibility survey at more than 650 polling stations throughout the country was carried out.

-The United Nations played a key role in supporting the organization of the 2020 presidential elections and strengthening the electoral processes.
+The UN played a key role in supporting the organization of the 2020 presidential elections and strengthening the electoral processes.
 An online system developed with the support of the United Nations and offering real-time data on voter turnout was accessed by 1.9 million users during the election.
-The submission of financial reports by political parties, through an online system mentioned above, became mandatory, contributing to the transparency of political party finance.
-The inclusiveness of the electoral processes was further promoted through the development and dissemination of electoral education materials adapted to PwDs and linguistic minority groups.
+The submission of financial reports by political parties through an online system mentioned above, became mandatory, contributing to the transparency of political party finance.
+The inclusiveness of the electoral processes was further promoted through the development and dissemination of electoral education materials adapted to people with disabilities and linguistic minority groups.
 A bilingual online application with information about the electoral process aimed at voters living abroad reached 86,700 people in 99 countries during the presidential election.

-Women's participation in the decisionmaking was significantly strengthened.
+Women's participation in the decision-making was significantly strengthened.
 In 2018 and 2019, more than 2,000 women, including women with disabilities, Roma women and young women, were given the tools to become more politically active and advocate for their rights.
-Approximately three-quarters of those women were reached through women's political clubs established with United Nations support.
-In addition to the above, about 440 women elected or appointed to public office participated in various capacitybuilding programmes on gender equality implemented by the United Nations, and over 100,000 women were reached through the online workshop series 'Women in Elections'.
+Approximately three-quarters of those women were reached through women's political clubs established with UN support.
+In addition to the above, about 440 women elected or appointed to public office participated in various capacity-building programmes on gender equality implemented by the UN and over 100,000 women were reached through the online workshop series "Women in Elections".